Lonely Mountain: Erebor in The Hobbit

 In the Third Age, while the young Thorin II Oakenshield is out hunting, the dragon Smaug flies south from the Grey Mountains, kills all the dwarves he could find, and destroys the town of Dale.
 Smaug takes over the mountain, using the dwarves' hoard as a bed.
 King Thrór, his son Thráin II, and several companions escape death by a secret door.
 While Thrór and Thráin later perish, Thorin lives in exile in the Ered Luin, far to the west.
 On a journey, he meets the wizard Gandalf.
 Together they form a plan to reclaim the mountain.
 Gandalf insists that burglary is the best approach and recommends the hobbit Bilbo Baggins.

 Bilbo, Thorin, and Thorin's company of twelve other Dwarves travel to the Lonely Mountain to regain the treasure.
 They plan to use the secret door, whose key and map Gandalf had obtained from Thráin, whom he had found at the point of death in the pits of Dol Guldur.
 On Durin's Day, when the setting sun and the last moon of autumn are in the sky together, the day's last sunlight falls on the door and exposes its keyhole.
 The Hobbit enters the mountain and steals a golden cup.

 Smaug, enraged by the theft, emerges from the mountain and flies south to destroy Lake-town, which he suspects is the source of the "thieves".
 During this attack Smaug is killed by Bard the Bowman; Thorin claims the mountain on learning of Smaug's demise.
 However, the Men of Esgaroth, supported by Thranduil and the Elves of Mirkwood, march in force to the mountain to demand a part of the dragon's hoard as recompense for the destruction.
-Thorin, mad with greed, refuses all claims and sends word to his second cousin Dáin II Ironfoot, chief of the Dwarves of the Iron Hills, who bring reinforcements.
+Thorin, mad with greed, refuses all claims and sends word to his second cousin Dáin II Ironfoot, chief of the Dwarves of the Iron Hills, who brings reinforcements.
 Before battle can begin, an army of Orcs and Wargs descends on Erebor.
 Dwarves, Elves, and Men join ranks against them, leading to the Battle of Five Armies.
 Thorin's nephews Fíli and Kíli are killed, and Thorin is mortally injured; he dies shortly afterwards.
 The title of King under the Mountain passes to Dáin.